 Germs are everywhere.
-Every time you shake someone's hand, touch a door handle or use someone else's computer or cell phone, you are spreading and receiving germs.
-Recently, on a news program, investigators used specialized equipment to pinpoint which public places harbored the most germs.
-They went into a hotel room of a major hotel chain, and the results were astonishing.
-You would have been alarmed to discover the germs that were found in places that we normally don't think of as being unclean.
+Every time you shake someone’s hand, touch a door handle or borrow computer or cell phone, you are spreading and receiving germs.
+Germs are found in places that we normally don't think of as being unclean.

-One of the most prevalent places where germs were found is in a place that almost everyone goes to at some point, the grocery store.
+For instance, one of the most prevalent places where germs can be found is somewhere you’re probably visiting at least once a week, the grocery store.
 It makes sense if you think about it.
-If you use a shopping cart when you go to the supermarket, you are instantly allowing germs into your life.
-When you touch the handle of the shopping cart the next time you go to pick up a few things at the grocery store, think about all of the different people who have placed their hands on that very same handle.
-Also, because of the ways in which shopping carts are designed, people with small children usually put their babies or toddlers in the seat at the front of the shopping cart.
-Conveniently right where the handle is that you are using to guide the cart through the store.
-Babies drool, little kids are not very hygienic, people sneeze and other people use the bathroom without washing their hands.
+If you use a shopping cart when you go to the supermarket, you are instantly welcoming germs into your life.
+Your hand leaves the cart handle to select your item and back again – repeat this process until you reach the end of your grocery list.
+Think about all of the different people who have placed their hands on that very same handle.
+People sneeze and other people use the bathroom without washing their hands.
 Where do the germs go?
-Right on that handle your holding to push the cart around the supermarket.
+Right on that handle you’re holding to push the cart around the supermarket.

-Remember the two words that germs fear most... soap and water.
-Washing your hands thoroughly and often is the best way to beat germs.
-Wash your hands every time you cough or sneeze, before you eat or prepare foods, after you use the bathroom, after you touch animals and pets, after you play outside, and after you visit a sick relative or friend.
+Remember the two words that germs fear most are “soap” and “water”.
+Washing your hands thoroughly and often is the best way to chase away germs.
+Wash your hands every time you cough or sneeze, before you eat or prepare foods, after you use the bathroom, after you touch animals and pets, after you play outside and after you visit a sick relative or friend.

-Using tissues for your runny nose and sneezes is also helpful in the fight against germs.
+Use tissues for your runny nose or when you sneeze.
 Remember though, throw them in the trash and then wash your hands.

-Additionally, Guardian Technologies® offers air sanitizers for your home, office or classroom.
-Built-in UV-C technology uses uv light to kill germs and airborne bacteria.
+Additionally, Guardian Technologies™ offers air sanitizers for your home, office or classroom.
+Built-in UV-C technology uses uv light to kill 99.9% of airborne germs and airborne bacteria.
 Plug our air sanitizers into any outlet for a small and inconspicuous way to keep air clean.

-Stay one step ahead of illness causing germs with the help of Guardian Technologies®
+Stay one step ahead of illness causing germs with the help of Guardian Technologies™